-From July 24th, Google will start rolling out the latest version of its web browser – Chrome 68 – which automatically flags HTTP websites as not secure.
+Google started rolling out the latest version of its web browser from July 24th, – Chrome 68 – which automatically flags HTTP websites as not secure.

 According to Microsoft Regional Director and HaveIBeenPwned operator Troy Hunt, a large portion of the Internet is still serving websites over HTTP, despite knowing about the changes for a long period of time.